quietfanatic/liv/src/liv/help/commands.md

 ---------------
 - `[spread_count <int32>]` = Set the number of pages to simultaneously view.
 - `[spread_direction <Direction>]` = Set the direction to view simultaneous pages in.
-Also affects the `[move]` and `[move_next]` commands.
+Also affects the `[go]` and `[go_next]` commands.
 - `[auto_zoom_mode <AutoZoomMode>]` = Set the auto zoom mode for the current book.
 See res/liv/settings-default.ayu for documentation on auto zoom modes.
 - `[align <Vec2> <Vec2>]` = Set the small and large page alignment values,
     respectively.
 See `small_align` and `large_align` in
     res/liv/settings-default.ayu for more information.
-If one of the components of the vectors is +nan, then that component will not be set.
+If one of the components of the vectors is +nan, then that component will not be changed.
 This is so you can change the horizontal alignment without touching the vertical alignment or vice versa.
 - `[zoom_multiply <float>]` = Multiply current zoom level by the given amount.
     The zoom level will be clamped according to the max_zoom and min_zoomed_size settings.